act-auth/act-auth/README.md

 base64urlCharset = ALPHA | DIGIT | "-" | "_"
 ```

 The external account identifier SHOULD also be globally unique in the application program.
-An internal account identifier can be mapped to multiple (at least one) external account identifiers, while an external account identifier MUST only be mapped to one internal account identifier.
+An internal account identifier MAY be mapped to multiple (at least one) external account identifiers, while an external account identifier MUST only be mapped to one internal account identifier.

 The external account identifier should be created at least one at the time of account registration and distributed to the registrant to identify while accessing services provided by the application program.
 However, because the external account identifier is public, it can only be used as a declaration of identity.
 The authentication of identity SHOULD rely on other non-public information, such as the private key mentioned in [Section 4.2.1](#421-private-key).